 What does “clean eating” mean?
 What is a “clean eating diet”?
 These are questions I’m often asked by people trying to gain muscle and or lose weight.
 To me, clean eating means eating as many unprocessed and natural foods as possible.
 This means eating a lot of vegetables, high-quality meats, wild-caught fish, and healthy oils.
-You should look for: Whole … Read More
+As the Mayo Clinic describes … Read More

 Can You Lose Weight with Yoga?
 Yoga can be very helpful for treating obesity and losing weight, but only if it’s used with healthy eating, stress management, and better sleep.
 The last thing I want for you is to read this blog, do the poses, and then expect you’ll magically lose 25 pounds in one month.
 Weight loss is a … Read More

 In January of 2020, I’ve been doing a Challenge on building better habits, and one of the challenge participants suggested that I included some personal stories about my own habit formation.
 So here goes… Here’s the 1 action I took that led to quitting junk food… for good The one big action I took to get rid of the habit. … Read More

 A Comprehensive Account of My 3-Month Bulking Experience & The Results It’s been just over 1 month since my “3-month bulk” officially ended, but I feel like I’ve been able to fully digest the bulking process, and I’m ready to share what I hope to be an informative and useful account of my bulking experience with you.
 This blog post … Read More

 I’m writing this to give you the 3 most important pieces of advice I tend to give to people starting Man Flow Yoga.
 You might even be surprised by what they are!
 The biggest issue isn’t exercise-related – it’s that people do not understand how important certain aspects of their life have on their overall health and wellness.